See Y'all Again in 2022

-Our ridership exceeded 51,000 passengers!
-That shattered any previous seasons.
+Our ridership exceeded 52,100 passengers! -- shattering all of our previous seasons -- combined!
 We successfully launched a new route, and expended to 21 trolley stops.
 All the while, our passengers complied with the health and safety guidelines, including the federal mask mandate.

 Be sure to follow @BreezeTrolley on Facebook and Instagram for announcements about the 2022 trolley season.

 The previous trolley route, now referred to as the “South Island Route,” followed the same service hours, routing, and stops as the initial route since 2018, using two trolleys each day.

 The new “Mid-Island Route” used one trolley (as depicted on our route map) and served portions of William Hilton Parkway, Folly Field Road, and Shelter Cove Lane.
 This route starts at our stop #1 at Shelter Cove Towne Centre, heads north on Shelter Cove Lane, turns left onto US 278, turns right onto Folly Field Road, turns around at the Westin Hotel, then returns southbound to the Towne Centre along the same route.
 Passengers from this new route can then connect every half hour to the South Island Route that heads toward Coligny Beach Park, the new Lowcountry Celebration Park, and the many stops in-between.